 The use of big data has brought with it myriad opportunities that offer ease of access for both researchers and organizations looking for reliable data to feed the technology of Artificial Intelligence (AI).
 Despite these benefits, the ethical aspects of big data should not be compromised.
 Businesses and organizations using big data and other forms of technology must adhere to the ethical principles that come bound with them.
 Though the ethical limitations and complications are quite broad, the following principles should be top priority:

-BeneficialDoes the data you use benefit all consumers, as much as it benefits you?
-This is an important question and should be comprehended before initiating a big data campaign.
-The first and foremost principle for the ethical use of data is to ensure that the whole process is done with the intention and expectation of providing tangible benefit to both the users and the researchers.
+BeneficialDoes the data you use to benefit all consumers, as much as it benefits you?
+It is an important question and should be comprehended before initiating a big data campaign.
+The first and foremost principle for the ethical use of data is to ensure that the whole process is done with the intention and expectation of providing a tangible benefit to both the users and the researchers.
 In an ideal situation, all concerned parties that are involved in the process should benefit from it.

 ProgressiveIs there a pattern present that enforces a culture of data minimization and continuous improvement in this regard?
 Progress over time is a principle that should not be undermined.
 The value of progressiveness in this regard can be summarized in the following ways: Continuous improvement and innovation or the ability to deliver better results over time and minimizing the use of data.
 Businesses should aim for a stage where they can reach their desired objectives by using a minimal amount of data.
 This can only be achieved by understanding that minimizing data usage is extremely necessary for less risky and sustainable forms of analysis.
-Following progressive principles highlighted above will help eliminate hidden correlations such as the disenfranchising of certain individuals based on their demographics.
+Following progressive principles highlighted above will help eliminate hidden correlations, such as the disenfranchising of certain individuals based on their demographics.

-SustainableAnother important question that should be comprehended and duly answered is whether the insights being gathered by the data are considered sustainable over the passage of time.
-Insights garnered through big data should provide value for a large period of time.
+SustainableAnother important question that should be comprehended and duly answered is whether the insights being gathered by the data are considered viable over time.
+Insights garnered through big data should provide value for a significant period.
 Data analysis that fails to be sustainable may be useful and relevant during this day and age but will be useless as time passes by.
 The sustainable nature of the articles is an important ethical principle that eventually sets the basis of how effective the data is over time and how efficient it is with respect to its value in the future.

 RespectfulHave all organizations considered it binding to be inclusive and transparent during the data collection stage?
-All stages pertaining to the organization of big data should replicate this concept.
+All stages of the organization of big data should replicate this concept.
 From collection to processing and analytics, transparency should be a must.
-The advent of device generated data that is captured in real time actually decimates the current norms for big data.
-The individual who actually was the originator of the data is affected the most, as even seemingly simple decisions can have massive implications.
+The advent of device-generated data that is captured in real-time decimates the current norms for big data.
+The individual who was the originator of the data is affected the most, as even seemingly simple decisions can have massive implications.

 FairHas the organization considered the impact their data collections will have on all concerned or interested parties?
 Privacy protections may have increased, but we know that they may not do a lot in protecting your information.
-Big data analytics often end up compromising the identity of an individual to determine who they are before they can even make up their own minds.
+Big data analytics often end up compromising the identity of an individual to determine who they are before they can even make up their minds.
 It is time that major stakeholders in the big data market shared some insights and discussed the kind of predictions and inferences that should be allowed and the kind that should best be refrained from.

 The Intricate Details of Data Privacy

 The laws regarding data protection and privacy differ from country to country all across the world.
-The EU has an authentic set of laws pertaining to this matter, but they are visibly different than what the United States has.
+The EU has an authentic set of laws about this matter, but they are visibly different than what the United States has.
 Privacy within the EU is often said to be stronger than what it is in the U.S. Although the myths may exaggerate the difference, the EU is miles ahead of the U.S. when it comes to stringent data and privacy protection.
 Privacy is considered a fundamental right for all individuals living in the EU.
-Details about privacy and data protection are discussed as much as gun control in the U.S. The U.S. does have privacy protection problems, but the crux of the matter is that these laws are separate for both the governing bodies.
+Details about privacy and data protection are discussed as much as gun control in the U.S. does have privacy protection problems, but the crux of the matter is that these laws are separate for both the governing bodies.